De Sitter space-times in Entangled Relativity

-In summary, in entangled relativity, the apparent current acceleration of the expansion of the universe might be explained by a coupling between the gravitational scalar degree of freedom of the theory to the quantum trace anomaly of the self-interacting quantum fields in the cosmological space-time.
+In summary, in entangled relativity, the apparent current acceleration of the expansion of the universe might be explained by a coupling between the gravitational scalar degree of freedom of the theory to the quantum trace anomaly of the self-interacting quantum fields of the standard model in the cosmological space-time.
 Indeed, such a coupling induces a freezing of the scalar degree of freedom such that the phenomenology of the theory asymptotically reduces to the one of general relativity, while at the same time, it has been argued that the contribution of the QCD trace anomaly would have the correct amplitude in order to replace the cosmological constant as the driving force of the apparent expansion of the universe.
-Therefore, it gives a plausible explanation to the acceleration of the expansion of the universe in the framework of entangled relativity that, notably, cannot afford to simply add a cosmological constant in its action---nor to do anything that would add a source to the extra degree of freedom---since the theory has to satisfy the tight constraints on the equivalence principle.
+As a corollary, most---if not all---of the phenomena related to the \textit{equivalence principle} would de facto be explained by the \textit{intrinsic decoupling} \cite{minazzoli:2013pr,minazzoli:2014pr,minazzoli:2016pr} of the scalar-degree of freedom at the level of the field equation (\ref{eq:sceq}).
+Therefore, it gives a plausible explanation to the acceleration of the expansion of the universe in the framework of entangled relativity that, notably, cannot afford to simply add a cosmological constant in its action---nor to do anything that would add a source to the extra degree of freedom---since the theory has to satisfy the tight constraints on the various manifestations of the equivalence principle.

 On the opposite, the early times behavior of entangled relativity should be significantly different from the one of general relativity \cite{minazzoli:2018pr}.
 It would notably strongly depend on the on-shell value of $\mathcal{L}_m$ during the various phases of the early universe.
 This has yet to be explored.